tcfev/Fordem/README.md

 # Fordem | for democracy | برای مردم‌گردانی
-## A censorship-resistant digital democracy platform
+## A censorship-resistant digital emocracy platform

 **What is Fordem?**
-Fordem (‘for democracy’) is a cross-platform digital democracy and socio-political mobilisation platform, with participation, deliberation, and networking functionalities.
-It forms independent WiFi-Direct & Bluetooth mesh networks when the internet and cellular networks are down, respects privacy and is oriented on data security.
-Fordem is a part of Fediverse and aims to be the main channel for conversations of resistance and resilience, social struggles and sociopolitical mobilisation.
-It is there to make the voices of civil society movements heard and maximise their impact.
+Fordem, an abbreviation of ‘for democracy’, is a digital democracy and socio-political mobilisation platform, with participation, deliberation, and networking functionalities.
+Fordem app (WIP) forms independent WiFi-Direct & Bluetooth mesh networks when the internet and cellular networks are down, respects privacy and is oriented on data security.
+Fordem is a part of Fediverse and can be used as app on your smartphone or as desktop-client.
+Fordem aims to be the main channel for networking and conversations of resistance and resilience, social struggles and sociopolitical mobilisation, and it is there to make the voices of civil society movements heard and to maximise their impact.

-**What can you do with Fordem?**
+**Who is behind the project?**
+We are the developers of this censorship-resistant sociopolitical network.
+Our volunteer team is transnational, heterarchical and committed to human rights and fundamental freedoms.
+We met in a hackathon of Update Deutschland and joined forces and expanded globally because we were working on similar ideas.
+Organizationally, Fordem is a project of Transnational Community Federation e.
+V. (TCF).
+TCF is a non-profit, not-governmental heterarchical civic innovation Lab.
+With our interdisciplinary approach, we bring about positive changes in our communities around the world.
+We are active in various fields including promotion of education, democratic systems, and demarginalization.
+For more information check www.transcf.org

+**Fordem short-term goal:**
-You can connect with others based on your shared interests, exchange ideas, initiate or join groups and organise for the changes you want to see in the world.
-Fordem can help the development of any community since it can be adapted to the respective needs and contexts.
-It can connect an endless number of communities.
-In our first version we are invested in providing Iranian political activists the tools they need at each of the networking, deliberation and participation stages of their mobilisation along the ongoing Women, Life, Freedom revolution.
+Fordem is a tool which can help the development of any community since it can be adapted to the respective needs and contexts.
+In our first version we are invested in providing the Iranian political activists the tools they will need at each of the networking, deliberation and participation stages of their mobilisation along the ongoing Women, Life, Freedom revolution in Iran.

-**Possibilities:**
-Pseudonymisation process done by trusted third parties
-Create a multidimensional interest vector and connect with people based on that
-Event & meeting organisation and deliberation spaces
-Unlimited polls, surveys and advanced calculation of social choice
-Large-scale mesh network formation when internet and electricity is shut down.
+Furthermore, we are invested in implementing Fordem in communities with a democratic gap in Germany.
+Our focus is on Heilbronn, a city with more than 54% of the population having (family) experiences with migration but form only 5% of the members of the municipal council.
+In the long term Fordem has the potential to be the tool for any community worldwide and connect an endless number of communities with each other.
+In this sense it can strengthen local communities while connecting them with the world.

 **How are we going to do that?**
-Fordem is open-source and it builds on top of existing solutions.
-At its backend lies Nextodon, an extended version of Mastodon that we’ve written in C# with gRPC, with crypto wallet, advanced voting systems, D2EE DMs and other special features.
-As a mobile app, Fordem has large-scale mesh network formation abilities using WiFi, WFD and BT for the times of no internet and no cellular network, next to usual Mastodon app.
+Fordem is an open-source platform.
+At its backend lies Nextodon, an extended version of Mastodon that we have written in C# with gRPC, crypto wallet, advanced votes, D2EE DMs and so on.
+As a mobile app, Fordem has large-scale mesh network formation abilities using WiFi, WFD and BT for the times of no internet, next to usual Mastodon.
 A DHT on the Nextodon takes care of synchronisation between databases of the networks that emerge from offline modes.

+**Activists will have the possibility to:**
+- Identify themselves through a pseudonymisation process done by a trusted third party
+- Create and interactively flesh out their multifaceted profile and connect with people who strive for similar changes as they do
+- Organise events and meetings
+- Deliberate different aspects of the revolution Initiate and take part in polls and surveys and figure out the social choice
+- Form local mesh wireless networks when internet and electricity is shut down

 **Development approach and timeline:**